 Iron-Rich Diet Plan You Can Follow

-The following is a list of iron-rich foods that should be an essential part of your child’s diet, whether or not they have Anaemia:
+The following is a list of iron-rich foods that should be an essential part of children’s diet, whether or not they have anaemia:

 - Fruits like bananas have considerable iron content, promoting the formation of RBCs.
 They also provide magnesium which is essential to produce haemoglobin.